 - Optional arguments

---sampleSize Number of sampling points to be considered. --extraSampling BED file containing genomic regions for which extra sampling is required because they are underrepresented in the genome. --version show program’s version number and exit --region, -r Region of the genome to limit the operation to - this is useful when testing parameters to reduce the computing time.
-The format is chr:start:end, for example –region chr10 or –region chr10:456700:891000. --blackListFileName, -bl A BED or GTF file containing regions that should be excluded from all analyses.
-Currently this works by rejecting genomic chunks that happen to overlap an entry.
-Consequently, for BAM files, if a read partially overlaps a blacklisted region or a fragment spans over it, then the read/fragment might still be considered.
-Please note that you should adjust the effective genome size, if relevant. --numberOfProcessors, -p Number of processors to use.
-Type “max/2” to use half the maximum number of processors or “max” to use all available processors. --verbose, -v Set to see processing messages.
+--sampleSize=50000000.0 Number of sampling points to be considered. --filterOut, -fo BED file containing genomic regions to be excluded from the estimation of the correction.
+Such regions usually contain repetitive regions and peaks that, if included, would bias the correction.
+It is recommended to filter out known repetitive regions if multimappers (reads that map to more than one genomic position) were excluded.
+In the case of ChIP-seq data, it is recommended to first use a peak caller to identify and filter out the identified peaks.
+Mappability tracks for different read lengths can be found at: http://hgdownload.cse.ucsc.edu/gbdb/mm9/bbi/ and http://hgdownload.cse.ucsc.edu/gbdb/hg19/bbi The script: scripts/mappabilityBigWig_to_unmappableBed.sh can be used to get a BED file from the mappability bigWig. --extraSampling BED file containing genomic regions for which extra sampling is required because they are underrepresented in the genome. --version show program’s version number and exit --region, -r Region of the genome to limit the operation to - this is useful when testing parameters to reduce the computing time.
+The format is chr:start:end, for example –region chr10 or –region chr10:456700:891000. --numberOfProcessors=max/2, -p=max/2 Number of processors to use.
+Type “max/2” to use half the maximum number of processors or “max” to use all available processors. --verbose=False, -v=False Set to see processing messages.

 - Output options

 --GCbiasFrequenciesFile, -freq Path to save the file containing the observed and expected read frequencies per %%GC-content.
 This file is needed to run the correctGCBias tool.
 This is a text file. --plotFileFormat